Shereyton/Workout-Tracker/README.md

   - Core fields: `date`, `timestamp`, `totalExercises`, `totalSets`, `exercises[]`, `schema` (currently `3`).
   - Optional extras saved when provided: `session{ sessionStart, sessionEnd, sessionDurationSec }`, `workoutNotes[]`, `goals[]`, `constraints`, and `exerciseHighlights`.
 - CSV: header `Exercise,Set,Weight,Reps,Distance,Duration,Time,RestPlanned(sec),RestActual(sec)`.
 If session time is included, metadata rows are prepended.
 - AI Text: structured summary with session snapshot, goals, constraints, exercise highlights (including PR flags/trends), optional freeform notes, and an optional “Progression Guard” directive to prevent stagnation (tells the AI to use prior workouts in the same chat plus today’s log).
+When enabled, the export includes per-exercise progression metrics and auto “next targets” for every lift logged.

 ## Context Panels

 Right under the workout summary you can capture extra context so exports tell AI exactly what you need:

 - **Goals & Focus** – add or remove short-term goals, then tap a goal chip to mark it “active” for today.
 Only active goals flow into the export so you can tailor each workout (or export with none).
-Toggle “Require AI to drive progression” to add a mandatory anti-stagnation directive to the AI prompt.
+Toggle “Require AI to drive progression” to add a mandatory anti-stagnation directive and include auto progression metrics/next targets in the export.
+- **Deload** – optional checkbox to mark a deload day; the AI text will tell the model to keep loads/volume conservative.
 - **Schedule & Constraints** – log upcoming conflicts and areas to de-emphasize; they’re surfaced in the AI prompt so smart plans respect your calendar/body.

 The export dialog uses this context along with recent session history to highlight trends/PRs and expand the AI request so you get richer feedback automatically.